kyesh/on-target-analysis-for-ynab/README.md

 A comprehensive Next.js web application that integrates with the YNAB API to analyze budget target alignment, helping users understand how their monthly budget assignments compare against their predefined targets.

-## 🎯 Project Status: Planning Phase Complete
+## 🎯 Project Status: Planning Phase Complete ✅ API Research Confirmed

-This project has completed comprehensive planning and is ready for development.
-All architectural decisions, security requirements, and implementation details have been documented.
+This project has completed comprehensive planning and **thorough YNAB API research**. **✅ CONFIRMED: All target/goal data IS available through the YNAB API v1.** The project is 100% feasible and ready for development.

 ## 📋 Planning Documents